 17. You have the right to information about Hospital rules and regulation affecting patient care and conduct.

 18. You are entitled to receive and examine an explanation of your bill regardless of the source of payment and to receive, upon request, information relating to financial assistance available through the hospital.

-19. You have the right to file a complaint or grievance through the following individuals or entities: Patient Representative Office at 810-989-3565; Michigan Peer Review Organization at 800-365-5899; the Michigan Department of Community Health at 800-882-6006; the Joint Commission at 800-994-6610 or www.jointcommission.org/generalpublic/complaint/.
+19. You have the right to file a complaint or grievance through the following individuals or entities: Patient Representative Office 810-989-3565; Michigan Peer Review Organization at 800-365-5899; Michigan Department of Community Health/Bureau of Health Systems/Division of Licensing & Certification/P.O.
+Box 30664/Lansing, Michigan 48090 or 800-882-6006; Joint Commission at 800-994-6610 or www.jointcommission.org/generalpublic/complaint.
 The voicing of a complaint or grievance by a patient or family member will never compromise your current or future access to quality care at the hospital or clinic.